Ben and Arthur

-Ben and Arthur is a 2002 American romantic-drama film written, directed, produced, edited, scored by and starring Sam Mraovich, and distributed by Ariztical Entertainment.
+Ben and Arthur is a 2002 American romantic-drama film written, directed, and produced by Sam Mraovich, and distributed by Ariztical Entertainment.
 The film concerns a recently married gay couple who face opposition from one partner's brother, who plots to murder them after being ostracized by his church.

-The film was a box office bomb, having earned only $40,000 as of 2011.
-It is considered by some to be one of the worst movies ever made.
+The film was a box office bomb, having earned only $40,000 as of 2011, and is considered by some to be one of the worst movies ever made.